 Ellen Summers never forgot Idaho, where she left so many memories when she came to Virginia.
 In the back of her mind she was always young, skiing in the winter, swimming and playing tennis in the summer under bright skies.
 Her ashes will be interred with those of her husband John in Sandpoint, overlooking the great Lake Pend Oreille, where they spent the youth that formed their souls, the place that for them might be the heaven where their souls are young again.

-A memorial service will be scheduled for a later date.
+A memorial service will be held at 11 a.m.
+Friday, January 11, 2012, in the chapel at First Presbyterian Church, on Park Street, with the Rev. Kimberleigh E. Wells officiating.
 In lieu of flowers remembrances should be sent to Hospice of the Piedmont at 675 Peter Jefferson Parkway, Suite 300, Charlottesville, VA 22911.